-Applications for Review MUST be received by the Board within 30 calendar days after service of: the Order, the letter advising you of the Order or Notice of Contravention, or the letter advising of the refusal to issue an Order, as the case may be.
+Applications for Review MUST be received by the Board within 30 calendar days after service of the Order.

 An application which is not filed within the 30-day period may be dismissed by the Board without a hearing into the merits of your case, unless the Board exercises its discretion to extend the time-limit.